Adult training and education can be differentiated by institution type:

 A carrier guidance survey was introduced which also helps reducing early school leaving.
 Based on the survey every student in the 8th grade receives a personal recommendation with the list of institutions that he/she can visit during open days.

-After finishing basic school, young people who are uncertain in their career choice or need to improve their competences before entering vocational education can attend a competency-developing year – a so-called orientation class.
+After finishing basic school, young people who are uncertain in their career choice or need to improve their competences before entering vocational education can attend a competency-developing year – a so-called orientation year.
 Its task is to provide development based on the assessment of student’s individual competences, and to promote vocations, in practice, students can acquire in vocational education.
 In an orientation class, students get mentoring, development of their basic skills and key competences, career guidance and counselling in a flexible and personalised way of organising learning.

 Those who have started their studies in a vocational school have enough time to make a specific career choice, as it only takes place after acquiring the required knowledge of the sector.
+For the 2022/2023 school year, 47 vocational education and training institutions launched orientation years.

 There are also two compensatory programs to prevent school leaving without qualification:

-In the Springboard Class Programme, the preparatory class of vocational school helps to improve core competences.
+In the Dobbantó Programme, the preparatory class of vocational school helps to improve core competences.
 It aims to prepare young people without completed 8th grade who have reached the age of 16 for vocational education.
 A mentor teacher helps the students to get individual development taking into consideration their own abilities and plans.

 After that, the student can continue their training in School workshop programmes, where they can obtain a partial vocational qualification in 6-24 months.
 After acquiring the special professional knowledge, they can achieve a state-recognised completed 8th grade and a vocational certificate (HuQF level 2), which qualifies them for at least one job.

-• reducing the lack of core competences
+reducing the lack of core competences

-• developing the skills expected by employers
+developing the skills expected by employers

-• establishing access to vocational training.
+establishing access to vocational training.

 The vocational school may initiate a training for students or participants of a training in the form of a school workshop programme.
 Its aim is to provide knowledge necessary for entering vocational education or getting a job.